Lameco Eskrima: History

-At a young age Edgar Sulite's father exposed him to the Filipino Martial Arts, himself being a boxer and Arnisador.
+At a young age Edgar Sulite's father who was a boxer and Arnisador, exposed him to the Filipino Martial Arts.
 Growing up in the Barrios of the Philippines, Edgar witnessed many skirmishes settled blade against blade.

 Edgar trained with martial arts masters who included Leo Gaje of Pekiti-Tirsia, Jose Caballero of De Campo Uno-Dos-Tres Orehenal, Jesus Abella of Modern Largos, Antonio Ilustrisimo of Kali Illustrisimo and many others.

 In 1981, he moved to Manila to train under Grandmaster Antonio Ilustrisimo.
 After relocating to the United States on June 30, 1989, he became instructor to Dan Inosanto and Larry Hartsell.

-Recognizing the talent and knowledge that Edgar possessed, Dan Inosanto would become a lifetime student and an advocate of the Lameco system.
+Recognizing the talent and knowledge that Edgar possessed, Dan Inosanto would become a student and an advocate of the Lameco system.

 Punong Guro Edgar Sulites wife Felisia Sulite appointed Leonard Trigg as president and Dan Inosanto as Vice President of Lameco Eskrima International quite a few years after Punong Guros death.